This guide is intended to provide you an overview of the permitting process for swimming pools installed in the ground.

 Quick Permits may be applied for by email.
 See www.DenverGov.org/QuickPermits.
-For same day service, sign in online or at the kiosk once for two Quick Permits at a time.
+For same day service, sign in online or at the kiosk once for Quick Permits.

 Zoning and Building permit fees are based on valuation of the work to be completed including the labor and materials.
 There are no fees for Landmark or Parkways review.
 For Wastewater, there is a $100 application fee plus appropriate fees.
 View the permit fee schedules to estimate the fees required for your project.

 NOTE: When a Same Day Review is required for the #1R Permit, a "walk through" submittal fee of 20% of the valuation of the work to be completed with a $100.00 minimum will be charged in addition to building permit fees.

 Fees can be paid in person at our cashier on the 2nd floor of the Wellington Webb Building.
 We accept Visa, MasterCard and Discover Card, cash and checks at our counter.

 Denver, Colorado 80202

 Typical inspections for installation of a swimming pool inground include the following:

 NOTE: The inspections listed above may vary depending on the complexity of your project.
 You will be advised as to which inspections your project requires through the permitting process and by your inspector.